Javan Leopard Project

-The Javan leopard (Panthera pardus melas) is an endemic species to Java and currently classified as critically endangered species on IUCN Red List, since there possibly even less than 100 left in the wild (Ario et al., 2008).
+The Javan leopard (Panthera pardus melas) is an endemic species to Java and currently classified as critically endangered on IUCN Red List, since there are possibly even fewer than 100 individuals left in the wild (Ario et al., 2008).

-The Cikananga Rescue unit is called out in March 2017 to rescue a Javan Leopard in Halimun Salak
+Cikananga Rescue unit is called out in 2017 to rescue a Javan Leopard in Halimun Salak

 The future of the Javan Leopard depends on you

 We are one of the few organisations that actually is fighting for the Javan Leopard.
 We cannot do this alone, and time is running out rapidly.
 If you also feel that the Javan Leopard deserves a a place in the word besides the history books: Please contact us at firstname.lastname@example.org or donate right away.